 ♦Look for recipe inspiration!
 Use the search bar on my blog and you’ll have access to over 500 delicious gluten free recipes for everything from gluten free doughnuts to soft pretzels, oatmeal cookies to rum cake, and of course lots of healthy dinner recipes for everything from veggie chili to fish tacos, too!

 My blog has been voted #1 Gluten Free Blog 7 years in a row because it’s a wealth of information like this, so take advantage of the resources, articles, news, reviews and recipes at your fingertips!

 ♦Volunteer to make gluten-free communion wafers for your church.

 ♦Donate gluten-free foods to a shelter or soup kitchen near you – help a fellow gluten-free person have a good meal.

-♦Share the love: invite a friend to your house for dinner and show them how delicious gluten-free can be!
+♦Share the love: invite a friend to your house for dinner and show them how delicious gluten free can be!
 Even with social distancing, outdoor picnics or delivering goodies to a friend’s doorstep can still be a great way to introduce others to better gluten free food and make their day!

 *Some products have been provided to me by brands free of charge; some links may be affiliate links or links to product sponsors.
 As always, all opinions are my own.
 See my disclosure policy for more information.
 Working with select brands I love allows me to keep bringing you free recipes, and I hope that in the process, you’ll learn about some of the safe gluten free products I choose for my family.
 Thanks so much for your support!